 Knowledge and familiarity with Spanish will be different for all of us.
 You may feel that you have a good understanding of conversational speech but want to incorporate more medical-based terms into your interactions with patients.
 You may be interested in learning how to say hello and introduce yourself in Spanish.
 You may be interested in explaining in simple Spanish that you are waiting for the interpreter.

 No matter what the knowledge base is - there are simple ways you can incorporate simple Spanish into your interactions to bridge the language gap and show enthusiasm to meet the patient where they are more comfortable (in their native language).

 Buenos dias, me llamo _____, soy un terapueta del habla/ patólogo/a del lenguaje..." etc.

 Explain that you are waiting for the interpreter to join them.

 Ask the patient how they are feeling/doing?

 ¿Cómo está hoy?

-Use names of toys or (animal or other) sound while playing with a child.
+Use names of toys or (animal or other) sounds while playing with a child.